srafiqdotcom/Laravel-Passport-Boilerplate-/README.md

-# A Studio Assesment API
+# Laravel 12.0 Boilerplate | Laravel Passport

-This is a Laravel 12 API project that that I have developed for A studio assesment and demonstrates:
+This is a Laravel 12 API project that that I have developed for attribute value extraction functionality :

 - Kindly go though complete document